noahzarro/netsec/README.md

 You can always find the currently active lecture registration issue [here](https://gitlab.inf.ethz.ch/PRV-PERRIG/netsec-course/netsec-2020-issues/-/issues?label_name%5B%5D=lecture-registration).

-### Seat numbering
+### Seat Numbering

-In order to make sure that we can easily resolve seating conflicts, we have split the lecture hall in to _half rows_.
+In order to make sure that we can easily resolve seating conflicts, we have split the lecture hall into _half rows_.
 When a seat is assigned to you, you will receive a seat number looking like this: `4L (3)`.
 This means that you are assigned a seat in the left half (seen from the back) of the 4th row.
 You may sit anywhere in this half row.
 The `(3)` is intended mainly for our reference to make certain that lecture tickets are unique.